A good death is hard to find.

 The exit given Steve Rogers in Endgame disgraces him on two counts.
 First, it squanders the opportunity to clinch his hectic relationship with Stark.
 Second, and more importantly, it betrays everything Captain America is and ever was.

 After the miserable Stark throws a pretty graphic accusation at Steve’s feet (“We lost, and you weren’t there…I’ve got nothing for you, Cap… No trust.
-Liar…”), they ought to have picked up on this later.
-The story begs for total, grandiose reconciliation—Tony Stark style.
+Liar…”), they ought to have picked this up again later.
+The story begs for total, grandiose reconciliation—Tony-Stark style.
 Giving Steve back his shield counts as a halfway point, but a full-tilt apology is still in order, followed by some epic quality time in the fight against Thanos.

 Iron Man and Captain America should have gone down together, fighting back to back, their dialogue peppered with echoes of key lines from over the years.
 “Ready to lose?”
 “Together.”
 “You trust me?”
 “I do.”
+Stark could have stolen Cap’s famous quip: “I could do this all day.”
+SO MANY IDEAS.
 I’m sure the screenwriters could have come up with some snappy one-liners as the two fathers of the Avengers died doing what nobody ever thought they could do: the genius-billionaire-playboy-philanthropist and the man out of a bottle not just crushing the same villain, but fighting as brothers.

 2) If the writers meant to honor Steve with a happy ending, they failed.
 Putting him out to pasture is an insult.
 Letting it be his choice is an assassination of character.